paszu/3DSRepo/Part-5-(arm9loaderhax).md

 3. Copy the `a9lh` folder from `data_input.zip` to the root of your SD Card
 3. Copy and merge the `a9lh` folder from `payload_input.zip` to the root of your SD Card
 4. **Copy your console specific `OTP.bin` (the one you got in Part 4) to the `/a9lh/` folder on the root of your SD card**
-1. Copy and merge the `3ds` folder from the SafeA9LHInstaller zip to the root of your SD card
-2. Copy `SafeA9LHInstaller.dat` from the SafeA9LHInstaller zip to the root of your SD card
+2. Copy `arm11.bin` and `arm9.bin` from the SafeA9LHInstaller zip to the root of your SD card
 3. Copy `hblauncher_loader.cia` from the hblauncher_loader zip to the root of your SD card
 4. Copy `lumaupdate_1.2.0.cia` to the root of your SD card
 1. Copy `arm9loaderhax.bin` and the `luma` folder from the Luma3DS zip to the root of your SD card